spiceai/spiceai/docs/PRINCIPLES.md

 ### API first

-- All functionality is available through the HTTP API on `spiced`
+- All functionality is available through the HTTP API on the Spice.ai runtime: `spiced`

 ### Composable from community driven-components